ho33einzadeh/example_connecting_and_query_mysql_python/README.md

 * [Setup](#setup)

 ## General info
-In this project, we will examine how to connect a database with Python code in windows and macOS operating systems
+In this project, we will examine how to connect a database  and Query data with Python code in windows and macOS operating systems

 ## Technologies
 Project is created with: